Understanding Medicinal Mushrooms

 The interest of the potency of medicinal mushrooms grew naturally with the increase of modern day diseases.
 We now know that it is the bioactive components in mushrooms, such as beta-D-glucans and triterpens that bring to us their incredible power.
 However we should appreciate the fact that the kingdom of fungi has one very specific character – intelligence.
 So we believe we are at the beginning to actually understand what else is that mushrooms can offer.
 Scientist from around the globe perform all sorts of research with mushroom compounds.
 In many cases this type of information is published in scientific journals and may not be easily accessible.

 So what we are doing is trying to collect as much valuable and reliable information and put it up on our blog.
-We hope to be able to build up a comprehensive science-based data base, to which people will have access 24/7.
+We are in a process of building a comprehensive science-based data base, to which people will have access 24/7.